Ldpe2G/ArmNeonOptimization/ConstantTimeMedianFilter/README.md

 # Median Filter In Constant Time

-C++ implementation of the paper [Median Filter In Constant Time](https://nomis80.org/ctmf.pdf) of the median filter.
+C++ implementation of the paper [Median Filter In Constant Time](https://nomis80.org/ctmf.pdf).
 Successfully build on linux and android(tested on HUAWEI P30, HiSilicon KIRIN 980).

 ## Build